Cargo Lashing and Securing Services in Vietnam

 • Insufficient lashing material

-• Wrong lashing method
+• Wrong securing method

 • Insufficient dunnage or chocking